Dasc3er/algorithms/README.md

 ## Python

-The Python code in this repository is mainly related to some recent experiments on algorithms for ML (documented in English):
+The Python code in this repository is mainly related to more recent experiments on algorithms for ML (documented in English):
 - Implementation of the **[Scalable Distributed Approximation of Internal Measures for Clustering Evaluation](https://arxiv.org/abs/2003.01430)**, in [Python](./Python/approximated_silhouette.py) (2022)
 - Optimized implementation of the **[Hopkins Statistic](https://en.wikipedia.org/wiki/Hopkins_statistic)** using [faiss](https://github.com/facebookresearch/faiss) (works with large datasets), in [Python](./Python/hopkins_statistic.py) (2022)